 Andia Chakava: Investment Director of Graca Machel Trust

-You can watch the full session or read an edited transcript below to learn practical approaches to increasing female representation among investors, how to include more female entrepreneurs into investment portfolios, and how to develop impact solutions that work both for men and women.
+You can watch the full session or read an edited transcript below to learn practical approaches to increasing female representation among investors, how to include more female entrepreneurs in investment portfolios, and how to develop impact solutions that work for everyone, regardless of gender.